zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     df_processed.to_excel(prepared_data_xlsx_name, index = False)
  ```
 **Call the plot functions to explore the data visaluations**
-Categorized hours and days are plotted using the the parsed dataframe which has the 'Hour' and 'Weekday' information
+Categorized hours, days and time forecasts are plotted using the parsed dataframe which has the 'Hour', 'Weekday' and 'Year' information
 ```
     sbplt_categorize_dates(df_new)
+    sbplt_trfc_date(df_new)
 ```
-For other plots, the processed data used for simplicity
+For other plots, the processed data is used for simplicity
 ```
     plot_hldy(df_processed)
     plot_wthr(df_processed)
-    sbplt_trfc_date(df_processed)
     sbplts_wthr(df_processed)
 ```